|Policy & Guidance|

 Applicants are notified by e-mail that the application has been received and that they may have access to the SRO, SRG, and IC assignments for the application in the eRA Commons.
 At this time, applicants may request reconsideration of the SRG and IC assignment.
 Applicants also are notified by e-mail to check eRA Commons for any change in the application’s SRG or IC assignment, as well as a change in Council date.
 Once the assignment process is completed, the SRO is the contact for all communication with the applicant until the conclusion of the SRG meeting.
 An applicant organization may withdraw an application from consideration at any time during the review process.
 A request to withdraw an application must be signed by the PD/PI and an AOR.

 In preparation for the initial review, SROs review applications to determine whether they are complete and conform to administrative requirements.
-For each reviewable application, they then assign (from among the standing and temporary members) at least two reviewers to write a critique of the application and at least one reader (discussants) to be prepared to discuss the application in detail.
+For each reviewable application, they then assign (from among the standing and temporary members) at least three reviewers to write a critique of the application and to be prepared to discuss the application in detail.

 Following the initial review, the SRO generally prepares a summary statement for most applications reviewed.
-The summary statement includes the reviewers’ written comments, and, for scored applications, a summary of strengths and weaknesses, other summary highlights of the discussion, and a impact/priority score.
+The summary statement includes the reviewers’ written comments, and, for scored applications, a summary of strengths and weaknesses, other summary highlights of the discussion, and an impact score.
 Summary statements are then provided to the IC’s program staff and the PD/PI.

 The goals of NIH-supported research are to advance the understanding of biological systems, improve the control of disease, and enhance health.
 For research grant applications, and most other types of applications, reviewers judge the overall impact to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, taking into account, among other pertinent factors: Significance, Investigator(s), Innovation, Approach, and Environment.
 These scored review criteria may not be applicable for some types of applications.
 When these criteria are not applicable, the FOA will include the specific review criteria.